 I’ll also mention a couple of suggestions from Sherwin Williams and Benjamin Moore.
 But before we even jump into these gorgeous paint colors, take a peek at an amazing designer’s own home (Liz Caan!) who has strong blue-gray painted kitchen cabinets.
 You are going to feel so inspired!

 Okay.
 Now let’s look at those greyish bluish contenders (they can be chameleon colors for sure)!

 Before we look more closely at Pigeon, take a gander at Blue Gray.

 I have seen a lot of talented designers reach for this hue.
 Remember this front door from Loi of Tone on Tone?

-How fabulous does it look with the stone and surrounding nature!?!
+How fabulous does this blue-gray look with the stone and surrounding nature!?!
 It is always good to see how the color looks in other parts of the world in different light.
 If you like the green cast in the gray, also consider Sherwin Williams Acacia Haze 9132:

 This looks like a building structure in London: